Introduction to Nest.js for Angular Developers — SitePoint

 Introduction to Nest.js for Angular Developers

 In this post, we’ll be introducing Nest.js for Angular developers.
-Nest.js is particularly interesting for them since it was heavy inspired by Angular and built for TypeScript.
+Nest.js is particularly interesting for them since it was heavily inspired by Angular and built for TypeScript.
 So what’s Nest.js?

 Nest.js is an open source MIT-licensed progressive Node framework, written in TypeScript and sharing many concepts with Angular.
 It’s for the server side and can be used to build efficient, reliable and scalable web applications for the enterprise.
 It’s built by Kamil Mysliwiec.